 Beef Quality Assurance producer certification can be accomplished by attending a MS-BQA meeting and by completing test questions and the personal code-of -conduct contract.
 Certification is also offered in conjunction with the Mississippi Master Cattle Producer program.
-There is currently no charge for certification, and re-certification is required every three years.
+Re-certification is required every three years.
 Additional BQA programs have also been developed for Transportation Quality Assurance (TQA) and Dairy BQA, as well as a specialized Train-the-Trainer program for veterinarians.